Your Domain Supplier Must Earn Your Trust

 Problems I’ve run into:

 — Locking a domain is good protection, but one domain company left them unlocked.
 A request for a lock could be made by email and it would be carried out, but later I discovered that the domain company had unlocked it again, and didn’t tell me.
 My guess is that they simply swept the locks off of all of their domains from time to time.
 One could wonder about their business model that would make taking the staff time to do mass-unlocking worthwhile.
-I left that company.
+I took my domain away from that company (and then, afterwards, told them why).

 — One company had its customers set up accounts, with passwords.
 We were liable for whatever happened under our passwords.
 So far, that’s okay.
 But then I discovered that the domain company was transmitting my password in plain text across the Internet every time I accessed my account.
 I had no option for encrypting my password in transit.
 That meant that someone else could copy my password despite my best efforts at secrecy, and spend my money until I was bankrupt.
 And, the company told me, it was impossible to close my account, even after I had gotten all of my money refunded and said I no longer wanted to do business with them.
 Their staff told me it’s illegal to close my account.
 Their terms of service said they could close an account if I abused it, and it’s virtually certain accounts were stored in a database, so deleting or disabling it would be no more than a matter of deleting one record (mine) or adding one checkbox field (enabled for active customers and disabled for me and others).
 High-level communications fixed that for me.